- Mullen Garden Market

 How to participate and program particulars

 All property owners, whether residential, commercial or industrial are welcome to participate--and it's FREE!
 Residents may nominate their own or another's properties.
-As a courtesy to your nominee, please ask their permission and let them know what to expect (see below).
+As a courtesy to your nominee, please ask their permission and let them know what to expect (listed below).
 Nominations close annually on July 1.

 What to expect: